John Hansen Artist Materials and Technique

 Materials

 First, I will mention that the simple and humorous axiom "Just paint", is how many of my peers understand my simplified approach of the materials.
 I use a professional brand of highly pigmented permanent oil paints manufactured by Old Holland.
 As a rule, no solvents or mediums are added to my paints.
 The brush types I use are usually Kolinsky Sable, though I will employ many different types of brushes when warranted.
 My preferred painting support is a braced wood panel of high quality hardboard or birch plywood.
-The protective final varnish use d is GamVar by Gamblin with a small addition of cold wax medium.
+The protective final varnish used is GamVar by Gamblin with a small addition of cold wax medium.

-Candles and Rose - Grounds
+1. Candles and Rose - Grounds

 The start of my paint application process begins with the support, and the grounds.
 I demand very specific properties to this preparation and its outcome.
 Starting usually with a wood panel I seal it with a few layers of GAG100, an acrylic polymer emulsion.
 Then a number of thin layers of white oil or acrylic grounds.
 These primer layers are applied and smoothed to a uniform finish.
 After this, lead white paint is applied.
 The final lead layers are tinted with colours based on the subject.
 The tonal value is also considered, and generally it will not be any darker than the intended middle values of the final painting.

-Candles and Rose - Sketch In
+2. Candles and Rose - Sketch In

 This stage could be described also as the drawing stage.
 Here, great care is taken to render the lines and tonal shapes accurately.
 This introduces the forms and general values within the painting.
 I like to start this with the darker earth colours, Brown Ochre Deep, and Red Ochre.
 Some Ivory Black and Lead White may be employed here as well.

-Candles and Rose - Dead Colour
+3. Candles and Rose - Dead Colour

 The definition of this named “dead colour” stage should not be interpreted as grim in any way.
 Historically the dead colour refers to the use of a very limited pallet of, generally earth colours.
 From the sketch-in stage I will add a few earth tube colours.
 Using this range of about five colours it is now quite possible to mix a multitude, though limited in saturation range, of hues and values to continue the rendering process.
 For example a colour like blue can be made from a cooler mix of predominantly black and white, though there are times when I may alternately choose to underpaint a final blue area with a complimentary warm hue.

-Candles and Rose - Final
+4. Candles and Rose - Final

 All intermediate stages have not been shown in this example.